 Terms and conditions offered by banks on mortgage deals have improved significantly, in the past few months, according to one industry expert.

 Stuart Law, chief executive officer of Assetz, said the maximum improvements were obvious on homebuyer products offered by customers.

-His comments follow from recent statistics published by the Council of Mortgage Lenders (CML), which revealed that total mortgage lending had grown by five per cent in July, when an estimated £13.6 billion were issued to clients.
+His comments follow from recent statistics published by the Council of mortgage Lenders (CML), which revealed that total mortgages lending had grown by five per cent in July, when an estimated £13.6 billion were issued to clients.

 The figures are better than those recorded the month before in June when mortgage lending grossed to £12.9 billion.

 However, these figures are still down from those recorded the year before when business peaked to £14 billion.